-The Cambodian flag on top of Prasat Phreah Vihar.
-Although this ancient temple complex is technically in Cambodia it is easy to visit it from Thailand.
+Reposting about my visit of the Prasat Phreah Vihear in 2006.
+Although this ancient temple complex is in Cambodia it is easy to visit it from Thailand.
 Well that is if Thailand and Cambodia do not have a dispute about anything and close the border.
 The Preah Vihear Temple is an ancient Hindu temple built during the period of the Khmer Empire, that is situated atop a 525-metre (1,722 ft) cliff in the Dângrêk Mountains between Thailand and Cambodia.
-For more information see Wikipedia.